tkem/uritools/docs/index.rst

 .. autofunction:: uricompose

-   `authority` may be a Unicode string, a `bytes-like object`_, or a tuple of three elements, specifying userinfo, host and port.
+   `authority` must be a tuple of three elements, specifying userinfo, host and port, or :const:`None`.

+   If `query` is a mapping object or a sequence of two-element tuples, it will be converted to a string of `key=value` pairs seperated by `delim`.

 .. autofunction:: urijoin

+    If `strict` is :const:`False`, a scheme in the reference is ignored if it is identical to the base URI's scheme.

 .. autofunction:: uriunsplit